mvolkmann/context-easy/hooks.md

 most developers will find easier to understand and is backward-compatible with existing code.

+Components that use hooks can be used together with class-based components.
+Existing apps can choose to gradually incorporate hooks or never use them.

 Eventually it will be possible to use a function component to do everything that is currently possible with a class component However, currently there are some lifecycle methods